info-beamer/package-hdv2-player/README.md

 ## Fullscreen content settings

-By default each device will play from the primary default content set in each fullscreen slot.
+By default each device will play from the primary default content configured in each fullscreen slot.
 With this setting you can specify that a device should play the specifed alternative content instead if configured for a slot.
 In case of a food menu with 3 side-by-side displays it might for example make sense to use